mantrajsframework/mantrad/docs/33-mantra-API-reference.md

 Renders the html document indicated as parameter.

-Al data to render within the document, should be indicated previously with MantraAPI.AddRenderValue o MantraAPI.AddRenderValues.
+Al data to render within the document, should be indicated previously with Mantra.AddRenderValue o Mantra.AddRenderValues.

 If the document contains blocks, then they are rendered as well.